Outcomes at a Glance

-KAFTA will improve opportunities and protections for Australian investors and investments in Korea and will help attract direct investment from Korea into Australia.
+KAFTA improves opportunities and protections for Australian investors and investments in Korea and will help attract direct investment from Korea into Australia.

 - Korea will further open its economy to Australian investors through the progressive reduction of market access barriers in key sectors including: telecommunications; legal services; and accounting and tax agency services.

-- Australia will raise the screening threshold for Korean investments in non sensitive sectors from $248 million to $1,078 million.
-Australia will retain the ability to screen investments in sensitive sectors at lower levels.
+- Australia has raised the screening threshold for Korean investments in non sensitive sectors from $252 million to $1,094 million.
+Australia retains the ability to screen investments in sensitive sectors at lower levels.